Masha-L/MealHC/README.md

 * The calorie intake will be determined based on the age, sex and activity level of the user
 * The composition of the meal options will be based on nutritional values

+### How it works:
+1. Data scrape: the data from the Mount Holyoke menu website is extracted into a database.
+This data includes nutritional values of each food item.
+2.

 #### Features that can be added:
 1. More dietary restrictions
 2. A tracker of meals consumed